 Conservation Diver Trainers can teach the courses from any location they may currently be residing, meaning that the list of available training and certification centers is subject to change.
-However, below you can see some of our top partner locations, which currently have trainers available full-time.
-Contact the center you are interested in and start your path towards learning and working in marine conservation today.
+However, below you can see some of our top partner locations currently have trainers available full-time.
+Contact the center you are interested in and start your path toward learning and working in marine conservation today.

 Aow Thai Marine Ecology Center [ATMEC]